 Alberta recognizes emergency management as comprised of four interdependent components: prevention and mitigation, preparedness, response, and recovery.
 These components are characterized by interdependencies, significant overlap, and concurrent activity.
-Simply put, these components represent a cycle rather than a linear process concerning the four components, resilience is a continuous process applicable across components and throughout the cycle.
+Simply put, these components represent a cycle rather than a linear process, with resilience being a continuous process applicable across components and throughout the cycle.
 A description of the four components is provided in Figure 3.